learn-co-curriculum/ruby-project-guidelines/README.md

 # Prerequisites and Installation to Get Started:
     1. Please have the latest version of Ruby and an environment such Visual Studio.
-    2. Fork and clone a local copy of this repository into your local machine.
+    2. Fork and clone a copy of this repository into your local machine.
-    3. Ensure that all gems have been installed and updated correctly by running 'bundle install' and 'bundle update' in the terminal.
+    3. Ensure that all gems have been installed and updated correctly.
+This will be done for you by running 'bundle install' and 'bundle update' in the terminal.
     4. Run 'rake db:migrate' once to create a database for storage.
     5. Run 'rake:db seed' once to have Venues and corresponding locations be pre-loaded into database.